hemartin/physicsplain/README.md

 This library is heavily inspired by Erin Catto's ![GDC slides](http://box2d.org/downloads/) and ![Box2D](http://box2d.org/).
 However, it does not provide all functionality that Box2D offers (see limitations below).

 ## Examples
 Below are a few examples as GIF animations.
-Check out the [demo page](https://hemartin.github.com/physicsplain) for JavaScript examples.
+Check out the [JavaScript examples](https://hemartin.github.com/physicsplain).

 ### Example 1
 ![example1](https://cloud.githubusercontent.com/assets/344615/11329481/845124be-9151-11e5-9b1d-2c3a4261290f.gif)